Comparatives ESL Games, Activities and Worksheets

 Comparative Communication

-ESL Comparatives Game - Grammar and Vocabulary: Gap-fill, Guessing - Pair Work - Upper-intermediate (B2) - 30 minutes
+ESL Comparative Adjectives Game - Grammar and Vocabulary: Gap-fill, Guessing - Pair Work - Upper-intermediate (B2-C1) - 30 minutes

 Here is a comparative adjectives guessing game for Business English students or adults to play in class on the topic of communication.
-Both students have the same sentences on their worksheet, but where one student has a comparative adjective in bold, their partner has a gap and vice versa.
-Student B starts by reading the first sentence to their partner and guessing the missing comparative adjective.
-If Student B’s guess is the same as what Student A has in bold on their worksheet, Student B scores three points and writes the comparative adjective in the gap.
-If the guess is wrong, Student B tries again for two points and then for one point.
-Then, it's Student A's turn to guess the missing comparative adjective in the second sentence and so on.
-The student with the highest number of points at the end of the game is the winner.
-In pairs, students then discuss whether they agree or disagree with each sentence.
+Both students have the same sentences on their worksheet, but where one student has a comparative adjective in bold, their partner has a gap and vice-versa.
+Student A starts by reading the first sentence to their partner and guessing the missing comparative adjective.
+If the comparative adjective is the same as what Student B has in bold on their worksheet, Student A scores three points and writes the comparative adjective in the gap.
+If the guess is wrong, Student A tries again for two points and then for one point.
+It's then Student B's turn to guess the missing comparative adjective in the second sentence, and so on.
+The student with the most points at the end of the game wins.
+Afterwards, in pairs, students discuss whether they agree or disagree with each sentence and then give feedback to the class.

 Comparative Communication Preview